oncomouse/AndrewPilsch.com/source/cv/_src.md

 **"Life During Wartime: Science Fiction during and after World War II."** Chapter in *The Cambridge History of Science Fiction* eds.
 Gerry Canavan and Eric Carl Link.
 (Collection Under Contract with Cambridge UP; Forthcoming, 2017).

+**"Polynesian Paralysis: Tiki Culture and the Aesthetics of American Empire."** Chapter in *The Year’s Work in Cocktail Culture: The Shaken and the Stirred*.
+Eds.
+Stephen Schneider and Craig N. Owens.
+(Under Preliminary Contract with Indiana UP in "The Year's Work: Studies in Fan Culture and Cultural Theory" series).

 **"'We twiddle...and turn into machines': Mina Loy, HTML, and the Machining of Information."** Chapter in *Reading Modernism with Machines* eds.
 Shawna Ross & James O'Sullivan (2016).

 **["Insect Capital."](http://www.nanocrit.com/issues/8-2015/insect-capital)** _New American Notes Online (NANO)_ 8 (2015).